Benign Eyelid Lesions

 - While technically these are not tumors, they must be borne in mind when making a diagnosis of cancer.
 Lesions include hordoleum (stye), chalazion and parasitic infections.

-- Style often need antibiotics and surgical drainage, chalazion benefits from simple observation and hot compresses if required, along with a gentle massage, while parasitic infections might need anti-parasitic medication.
+- Style often need antibiotics and surgical drainage, chalazion benefits from simple observation and hot compresses if required, along with a gentle massage, while parasitic infections may possibly need anti-parasitic medication.

 Vascular lesions

 - Hemangiomas are vascular lesions that can mimic eye tumors.
-They might be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
+They may possibly be a capillary hemangioma, cavernous hemangioma or a lymphangioma.
 They are often seen in infants and children.
-If found, it needs fairly urgent treatment as it can have an impact on vision and result in blindness.
+If found, it needs fairly urgent treatment as it can have an impact on vision and lead to in blindness.

 - Treatments include steroids (administered as a ointment or injection), laser photocoagulation and surgical excision if required.